• Artist : Maryse Casol

 That same year in 2018, Exaltation by Maryse Casol was printed as a thank you card, and sold online on MaryseCasol.com and later in Montreal at the Maison Christian Faure, Canada's #1 French pastry shop, at the HEC Montreal business school, and soon after at the Montreal Museum of Fine Arts boutique!

 In August 2013, Exaltation by Maryse Casol was printed and exhibited in front of the Kasser Rassu gallery in Marbella, Spain, during the Vernissage of famous artist and Hollywood actor Jordi Mollà, where the international jetset attended!
+Thank you again to Mrs. Shahed Kavousi, gallery director and to Sheikh Ahmed Ashmawi, owner of the gallery from Saudi Arabia.

 In November 2013, the Google office in Paris contacted Maryse Casol to invite her to be part of their new Google Open Gallery, an online destination, where art fans can discover and see the works by famous artists with a new powerful zoom technology.
 A month later, the Exaltation painting by Maryse Casol was featured at the Google Open Gallery, now known as the Google Arts and Culture Institute.